Logic: an Art of Thinking, a Branch of Mathematics

 As a mental process, argumentation is defined as the third “operation of the mind”, apprehension, judgment and reasoning.

-— Apprehension: the mind grasps a concept, “man”, then delimits it scope: “some men”, “all the men”.
+— Apprehension: The mind grasps a concept, “man”, and then limits it scope: “some men”, “all the men”.

-— Judgment: the mind constructs a proposition, affirming or denying something about this delimited concept: “some men are wise”.
+Judgment: The mind constructs a proposition, that affirms or denies something about this quantified concept: “some men are wise”.
 This judgment is categorical, it is true or false and nothing else.

 (ii) Argumentation as a discursive process